 The Warsaw Convention was originally signed into effect in 1929 and has since been amended twice.
-Over 20 years later, The Montreal Convention replaced the Warsaw Convention to provide travelers additional important protections that govern airlines obligations.
-Today, over 109 parties, including the entire European Union, have agreed to abide by the Montreal Convention, providing travelers unified protection while they travel.
+Over 20 years later, The Montreal Convention replaced the Warsaw Convention to provide travelers with additional important protections that govern airlines obligations.
+Today, over 109 parties, including the entire European Union, have agreed to abide by the Montreal Convention, providing travelers with unified protection while they travel.

 How do the two conventions offer aid to travelers in the worst case situation?
 Here are the key historical facts about the Warsaw Convention and Montreal Convention every traveler needs to know.

 First signed into effect in 1929, the Warsaw Convention provided the first set of rules for the budding industry of international commercial aviation.
 Because the Convention’s rules were amended at The Hague in 1955 and Montreal in 1975, some courts viewed the original convention as a separate entity from the following two amendments.

 The original convention set in place several guaranteed rights that all travelers have come to appreciate today.
 The Warsaw Convention set the standard to issue physical tickets for all air travelers, and the right to baggage check tickets for luggage trusted to airlines for delivery at a travelers’ final destination.
 More importantly, the Warsaw Convention (and the subsequent amendments) set damages for travelers in the event of the worst case scenario.